Eat-Radar: Continuous Fine-Grained Intake Gesture Detection Using FMCW Radar and 3D Temporal Convolutional Network with Attention: Results

-Table \ref{average_results} shows the average segmental F1-score (k=0.5) across 8-fold cross-validation experiment.
-To further compare the performance difference between 3D-TCN and other models, paired t-test is applied (N=8).
-For eating gesture detection, the 3D-TCN obtains the highest mean F1-score (0.882$\pm$0.042, $p<0.05$).
-For drinking gesture detection, the 3D-TCN still yields the highest mean F1-score with statistical significance (0.836$\pm$0.077, $p<0.05$) for all models except 2D-TCN (0.821$\pm$0.104, $p=0.12$).
+Table \ref{average_results} shows the average segmental F1-score ($k=0.5$) across 7-fold cross-validation experiment.
+To further compare the performance difference between 3D-TCN-Att and other models, paired t-test was applied.
+For eating gesture detection, the 3D-TCN-Att obtained the highest mean F1-score (0.895$\pm$0.035, $p<0.05$).
+For drinking gesture detection, the model still yielded the highest mean F1-score with statistical significance (0.861$\pm$0.054, $p<0.05$) for all models except 2D-TCN ($p=0.23$) and 3D-TCN ($p=0.08$).

-Table \ref{misclass_results} presents the number of misclassifications between eating gestures and drinking gestures for each model.
-The 3D-TCN wrongly predicted 20 ground truth eating gestures (0.64\% of total ground truth eating gestures) as drinking gestures (E$\rightarrow$D, see Fig.\ref{segmental_eva} S8), which is the least.
-For the case of misclassifying drinking as eating (D$\rightarrow$E, see Fig.\ref{segmental_eva} S9), 2D-TCN has the least number (25, 4.11\% of total ground truth drinking gestures).
-For all models, the percentage of D$\rightarrow$E error is larger than that of E$\rightarrow$D error.
+Table \ref{misclass_results} presents the number of misclassifications between eating and drinking gestures.
+The 3D-TCN-Att model wrongly predicted 23 ground truth eating gestures (0.56\% of total ground truth eating gestures) as drinking gestures (E$\rightarrow$D, see Fig. \ref{segmental_eva} S8), which was slightly higher than that of the 3D-TCN model (0.46\%).
+For the case of misclassifying drinking as eating (D$\rightarrow$E, see Fig. \ref{segmental_eva} S9), 2D-TCN had the least number.

-For eating gesture detection, four different eating styles are included in our dataset (Table \ref{eat_data}).
-The detection performance for each eating style on three models with RD Cube data is calculated, as shown in Fig. \ref{eat_sytle}.
-The 3D-TCN obtains the highest F1-score for eating with fork\&knife (0.886), chopsticks (0.899), spoon (0.820), and hand (0.787).
-The detection of eating with hand has the lowest performance on all three models (0.786, 0.657, 0.626), compared to the other three eating gestures.
+Four different eating styles were included in our dataset (Table \ref{eat_data}).
+To investigate if the eating style has any impact on the performance, the segment-wise F1-score for each eating style on 3D-TCN-Att with RD Cube data was calculated, as shown in Table \ref{type_results}.
+The 3D-TCN-Att obtained the highest F1-score for eating with chopsticks (0.920).
+The detection of eating with hand had the lowest performance (0.813) compared to the other three eating gestures.
+It should be clarified that this analysis did not involve eating style classification.
+The results were obtained from the 7-fold validation.
+The entire dataset (70 meals) was categorized into four groups based on eating styles to facilitate this analysis.

-Fig. \ref{results_line} denotes the segmental F1-score for each meal session.
-The results are sorted by the segmental F1-score at k=0.1 in descending order.
-All the meals have F1-score higher than 0.7 for k=0.1.
-When k is increased to 0.5, two meal sessions' F1-scores are equal to or lower than 0.7 (meal\_46, meal\_47).
-The two meals were eaten with hand.
+Fig. \ref{results_line} denotes the segmental F1-score distribution for 70 meal sessions.
+All the meals had F1-scores higher than 0.7 for $k=0.1$.
+When $k$ was increased to 0.5, one meal session's F1-score was equal to or lower than 0.6 (the lowest outlier), which was eaten by hand.